lapnd/httdes.github.io/keystone-makefile-64.md

 ## I. a) Using their prebuilt toolchain (gcc-7.2)

-*Note: because their prebuilt toolchain is RV64GC, so for the RV64IMAC build please follow the guide in [I. b) Using our local toolchain](#i-b-using-our-local-toolchain-gcc-83-in-this-example).*
+*Note: because their prebuilt toolchain is RV64GC, so for the RV64IMAC-build please follow the guide in [I. b) Using our local toolchain](#i-b-using-our-local-toolchain-gcc-83-in-this-example).*

 Git clone:
 ```